0 Items in Your Cart

 In the United States, government intervention in the pharmaceutical industry began in 1848 with the Drug Importation Act, which restricted the import of substandard or adulterated drugs into the United States.
 The Federal Food and Drug Act of 1906 prohibited interstate commerce in adulterated or mislabeled drugs, and in 1927 the Food and Drug Administration (FDA) was formed to enforce the 1906 law.
 In 1938 the Federal Food, Drug, and Cosmetic Act went into effect, requiring strict and detailed studies in the development of medications before they could be made available to the general public.
 Since then many other laws have been passed to regulate the pharma/biotech industry and protect American consumers.

 In the 1920s and 1930s scientists discovered miracle drugs such as insulin and penicillin, and companies began to market researchers’ life-saving inventions.
 The pharmaceutical industry continued to grow in the 1930s and 1940s as World War II created a demand for lifesaving drugs.
 During the 1950s and 1960s companies mass-produced and marketed new drugs such as blood pressure medications, birth control pills, and Valium.
 In the 1970s pharmaceutical companies researched and developed new cancer treatments, including chemotherapy.
 The field of biotechnology emerged in 1972, when scientists created a modified DNA molecule by recombining DNA from two different organisms.
-Today there are more than 1,400 biotech companies in the United States, and biopharma is the fastest-growing sector in the industry.
+Today there are more than 2,770 biotech companies in the United States, and biopharma is the fastest-growing sector in the industry.
+It’s estimated that the biopharma sector comprises 20 percent of the pharmaceutical market.
 Launched in 1990 and completed in 2001, the Human Genome Project (HGP) mapped the entire human genome, with the goal that a complete understanding of the human genome would prompt a variety of breakthroughs in the pharma/biotech industry.

 Today approximately 100 major companies make up the traditional U.S. pharmaceutical industry, according to Pharmaceutical Research and Manufacturers of America.
 The top 10 companies in terms of sales are referred to as “Big Pharma.”
-In 2011 these companies had sales revenue that ranged from $21.9 billion (#10, Eli Lilly) to $57.7 billion (#1, Pfizer), according to Pharmaceutical Executive.
-Forty other pharmaceutical companies had revenue of $1.66 billion or higher in 2010.
+In 2015 these companies had sales revenue that ranged from $22.7 billion (#10, AbbVie) to $43.1 billion (#1, Pfizer), according to Pharmaceutical Executive.
+Forty-five other pharmaceutical companies had revenue of $2.5 billion or higher in 2015.
 There are also thousands of small biotech companies, some of which have affiliations with large pharmaceutical firms.
-Generic drugs made up 70 percent of industry sales in 2012, according to the IMS Institute for Healthcare Informatics.
+Generic drugs made up 91 percent of industry sales in 2015, according to PhRMA.
 This segment of the market has been booming since the 1984 Drug Price Competition and Patent Term Restoration Act, also called the Hatch-Waxman Act, was passed, increasing generic drug manufacturers’ access to the marketplace.